Joseph Levy Foundation

 Reapplication Policy

 Information about unsuccessful applications is held for historical purposes.
-The foundation has supported organizations with multi-year and top-up funding, suggesting that successful grantees can receive additional support.
-Specific reapplication policies for invited organizations that were not initially funded are not publicly detailed.
+The foundation has supported organisations with multi-year and top-up funding, suggesting that successful grantees can receive additional support.
+Specific reapplication policies for invited organisations that were not initially funded are not publicly detailed.

 Application Success Factors